 If you use Apple Mail on Mac, the received emails and attachments may pile up on your Mac over time.
-You may notice that the Mail storage grows bigger on the storage space.
+You may notice that the Mail storage grows bigger in the storage space.
 So how to delete emails and even the Mail app itself to reclaim Mac storage?
-This article is to introduce how to delete emails on Mac, including deleting multiple and even all emails on Mail app, as well as how to clear mail storage and delete Mail app on mac.
+This article introduces how to delete emails on Mac, including deleting single, multiple and even all emails on Mail app, as well as how to clear mail storage and delete Mail app on Mac.
 Hope it will be helpful for you.

-It is easy to delete one email on Mac, however, there seems no way to delete multiple emails all altogether.
+It is easy to delete one email on Mac, however, there seems no way to delete multiple emails altogether.
 And by clicking the Delete button, the deleted emails still remain on your Mac storage.
 You have to erase the deleted emails to permanently delete them from your Mac to regain the storage space.